There are a good amount of methods of transportation that you can use to get around Kyiv:

 POV (A.K.A., your car):

 We have a sturdy vehicle for road trips and weekend use.
 The issues with driving around Kyiv are there is rarely any on street parking (just make your own spot sidewalk parking) and the occasional parking garage has super tight parking spaces if they exist.
-And not to mention the streets are not in the best condition and you will be apologizing to your car for all the potholes that you will drive over.
-My advice, have very good shocks on your vehicle.
+Additionally, the streets are not in the best condition and you will be apologizing to your car for all the potholes that you will drive over.
+My advice, have very good shocks on your vehicle and bring whatever extra parts you anticipate needing replacement.